frog118/ShowMeYourHands/README.md

 There is also support for https://steamcommunity.com/sharedfiles/filedetails/?id=2038409475]Yayo's Combat 3, https://steamcommunity.com/sharedfiles/filedetails/?id=1204108550]RunAndGun and https://steamcommunity.com/sharedfiles/filedetails/?id=1628211313]Dual Wield.
 Hands will follow the weapons even during the extra animations.
-Verified to work with https://steamcommunity.com/sharedfiles/filedetails/?id=1631756268]Combat Extended
+Verified to work with https://steamcommunity.com/sharedfiles/filedetails/?id=1631756268]Combat Extended Also shows hands when using https://steamcommunity.com/sharedfiles/filedetails/?id=2355912467]Grab your Tool

 Settings